daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## AWS AppFlow

-AWS ApFlow is a fully managed integration service that enables you to securely exchange data between software as a service application e.g. Salesforce, S3, RedShift.
+AWS ApFlow is a fully managed integration service that enables you to securely exchange data between SaaS applications e.g. Salesforce, S3, RedShift.
 Also allows you to perform data mappings between source and destination.

 ### Components